2019 – When is a Day Not a Day

 The more you can verify the veracity of your contemporaneous calendar, the more credence the auditor gives the calendar.
 The documentation goes a long way in establishing patterns of behavior and acceptance of the taxpayer’s word (or calendar) as to undocumented days.

 We will discuss further what constitutes a day and the nuances involved in counting, but the most important takeaway is to be prepared, contemporaneously.
 Save receipts.
-Establish good habits at the start of the year.
+Establish good habits before the audit begins.

 If you are uncertain about how to keep a calendar, contact me at email@example.com.